Julius-Ulee/Announcements-Anime/README.md

 <table align="center">
 <tr>
 <td>📔 Publish Date :</td>
-<td align="center">4/16/2024</td>
+<td align="center">4/17/2024</td>
 </tr>
 <tr>
 <td>📕 Link :</td>
-<td align="center"><a href="http://www.crunchyroll.com/watch/G2XU07V3K/the-king-and-the-sun">Anime Information</a></td>
+<td align="center"><a href="http://www.crunchyroll.com/watch/G50UZ0K1M/a-smile-for-this-dour-girl">Anime Information</a></td>
 </tr>
 <tr>
 <td colspan="2">📙 Description :</td></tr>
 <tr>
 <td colspan="2">
-<p align="center">Daida acknowledges and accepts Miranjo's crimes, then forgives her.
-As part of his atonement, Daida<br>relinquishes the throne to Bojji.
-However, Kage feels out of place with his friend's new<br>position of distinction, and leaves Bojji to reign on his own.</p>
+<p align="center">Kazuma and the gang receive a letter from Princess Iris.
+She wants to share a<br>meal with them while hearing about their adventures.
+While Kazuma is giddy with wonderment of<br>her beauty, Darkness is terrified of heads rolling in the event of any rudeness.</p>
 </td>
 </tr>
 </table>